leo-arch/keypress/README.md

 > Did you know, for example, that `printf "\xc3\x9f\n"` will print an `ß` (the german _Eszett_)?\
 > Try with `printf "\xf0\x9f\x98\x80\n"`.
 Nice!

-By using the `-t` option, **keypress** works the other way around: it translates a given keyboard escape sequence into the corresponding symbolic representation.
+By using the `-t` option, **keypress** works the other way around: instead of generating raw keyboard escape sequences for key presses, it translates a given keyboard escape sequence into the corresponding symbolic/text representation of those key presses.
 For example,

 ```sh
 keypress -t $(printf "\x1b[1;7D")